Arnaboldo/MCInsurance.jl/README.md

 * mortality table,
 * risk class.

 All  contracts matching `bucket.cat` are combined into a single conditional cashflow.
 The bucket also records how many insurance contracts have been combined (`bucket.n`).
 The lapse probabilities used by the  bucket are the weighted average of the lapse probabilities of the individual contracts.
 Using this average rather than the individual lapse probabilities does incur an approximation error.
-However, usually lapse probabilities  cannot be estimated to a very high degree of accuracy.
-In many applications the approximation error introduced through our simplification  will be dominated by the unavoidable inaccuaracy of individual lapse probability estimates.
+However, in many applications this approximation error  will be dominated by the unavoidable inaccuaracy of individual lapse probability estimates.

 The type `Buckets` holds all buckets and some additional information.

 ###Fluctuations

 The type `Fluct` handels stochastic fluctuations of mortality, lapse, and administration costs.
 Fluctations are modeled via a factor that follows a geometric Brownian motion.
-It is also possible to provide fluctuations by hand or no fluctuations at all.
+It is also possible to provide fluctuations manually or no fluctuations at all.

 ###Cash-flows

 Cashflows are handeled by the type `CFlow`.
-They act on instances of `Buckets` and `Fluct` and provide a table with projection values of the most important quantities for each Monte Carlo scenario.
+They act on instances of `Buckets` and `Fluct` and provide a table with projection values for the most important quantities for each Monte Carlo scenario `mc`.

 ##Book